 Dr Elizabeth Farrell, Medical Director of Jean Hailes Medical Centre and Gynaecologist, shares five things to know about sex in later life in this video.

 The impact of symptoms

 One of the key symptoms of menopause is a dry vagina.

-Lower levels of oestrogen directly affect your vagina and can make it thinner, drier and less elastic.
-Testosterone levels fall gradually with age and this can have an impact on your sex life at menopause.
+Lower levels of oestrogen directly affect your vagina and can make the skin thinner, drier and less elastic.
+Testosterone levels fall gradually with age and this can have an impact on your sexual function and libido after menopause.

-The domino effect of menopause symptoms such as hot flushes, sleeplessness and fatigue can make it less likely you want sex as much
+The domino effect of menopausal symptoms such as hot flushes, sleeplessness and fatigue can make it less likely you will want sex as much.

 Different types of menopause can also affect your sex life.
-If you have had a surgical or chemotherapy induced menopause, symptoms can be worse due to the sudden drop in oestrogen and testosterone.
+If you have had a surgical or chemotherapy-induced menopause, symptoms can be worse due to a more rapid drop in oestrogen and testosterone.